Alcohol and PregnancyFind out more about the risks of alcohol and pregnancy and how to manage it below.

 If you usually enjoy a drink or two, we understand that it can be frustrating to go tee-total if you’re pregnant, but this is the best and safest approach to adopt to ensure that your baby is safe from harm as it grows and develops.
 Being pregnant is a great opportunity to gain freedom from alcohol.

-There is a common misconception and belief that there is a ‘safe’ amount of alcohol that can be consumed during pregnancy (a bit like drinking and driving).
-Expectant mothers should know that there is no ‘safe’ amount of alcohol that can be consumed during your pregnancy without inflicting damage to your baby’s development, so it is best to completely avoid drinking while you are expecting.
+There is a common misconception and belief that there is a ‘safe’ amount of alcohol consumed during pregnancy (a bit like drinking and driving).
+Expectant mothers should know that there is no ‘safe’ amount of alcohol that can be consumed during their pregnancy without inflicting damage to their baby’s development, so it is best to avoid drinking while you are expecting completely.

 If you were drinking heavy amounts of alcohol before you realised you were pregnant, seek medical advice from a GP or midwife, especially if you are experiencing withdrawal symptoms from drinking excessively.

 Dangers of Drinking Alcohol and Pregnancy

 - Early miscarriage

 - Damage to brain development

 - Infant illness